 Welcome to the Kids’ Kindness Club!

 Being kind is the best thing you can be.
 So we’ve created a Kindness Club just for kids.
-If you haven’t already, click here to join the club (it’s free!) and you will receive our weekly Kindness Club email.
+If you haven’t already, click here to join the club (it’s free!) and you will receive our fortnightly Kindness Club email.

 EARN your Kindness Badge